-Definition:

-The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Definition: Indicators: The persistent failure to meet a child's Neglect can be difficult to spot.
+Having one of basic physical and/or psychological needs, the signs doesn't necessarily mean a child is being neglected.
+But if you notice multiple signs likely to result in the serious impairment of the child's health or development.
+Neglect that last for a while, they might show there is a may occur during pregnancy, for example, serious problem.
+Children and young people as a result of maternal substance abuse. who are neglected might have: Once a child is born, neglect may involve Poor appearance and hygiene, being smelly a parent or carer failing to: or dirty (unkempt) Provide adequate food Being hungry or not given money for food Clothing and shelter (including Having unwashed clothes, the wrong exclusion from home or abandonment) clothing, such as no warm clothes in winter emotional harm or danger

-- Provide adequate food - Clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caregivers) - Ensure access to appropriate medical care or treatment
+Ensure adequate supervision (including the use of inadequate caregivers)